Palmer and Company: Business

 The Palmer and Co. was founded with the name Paxton, Cockerell and Trail.
 Their name was later changed to Palmer and Co.

 In 1829, Palmer and Co. financed and exported more than 16% of all the Indigo produced in British India.
 As a result, Palmer and Co. came to be known as the Indigo King of Bengal.

 Failure

 The Palmer and Co. agency house failed in the year 1830 due to major economic downturn affecting the British India.
 The main cause of the economic crisis was the unexpected fall in the prices of commodities such as Indigo.

 Controversies

 Charles Russell (1786–1856) was implicated in a corruption scandal where Lord Hastings, a Governor-General of India, was alleged to have acted partially on behalf of Palmer and Company, a Hyderabad banking house.
-The Russells were found to have to have been involved in and profited from the firm's dealings with the Nizam of Hyderabad, Mir Akbar Ali Khan, directly from Hastings' 1816 decision to exempt the house from a ban on lending money to native princes.
+The Russells were found to have been involved in and profited from the firm's dealings with the Nizam of Hyderabad, Mir Akbar Ali Khan, directly from Hastings' 1816 decision to exempt the house from a ban on lending money to native princes.
 Henry Russell's successor, Sir Charles Metcalfe, discovered a loan in 1820 that was both fictitious and fraudulent.